On Data Thinning for Model Validation in Small Area Estimation: Background

 Consider modeling with spatial basis functions, commonly used due to reduced computational burden compared to other spatial models.
 Following \citet{hughes_dimension_2013}, we construct basis functions using the Moran operator \citep{moran_notes_1950}, which captures spatial autocorrelation orthogonal to an initial covariate matrix based on the adjacency structure of the data (construction details in Section~\ref{sec:empirical}).
 We use the $p$ leading eigenvectors as covariates in the Fay--Herriot model to capture spatial dependence across areas.
 Small values of $p$ result in strong spatial smoothing while higher values of $p$ result in less.
 Figure~\ref{fig:map} illustrates this progression for the spatial effects for a sample dataset in California, created using the American Community Survey Public Use Microdata Sample (PUMS).
 Using $p = 6$ basis functions results in much more spatial smoothing, while the model with $p = 42$ shows finer local variation.

-Currently, there is no clear way to determine how many basis functions should be selected. \citet[p.~156]{hughes_dimension_2013} suggest using roughly 10\% of available eigenvectors, a heuristic \citet{bradley_bayesian_2016} and others adopt directly, though they note that a DIC-based approach ``is obviously more defensible.''
+Currently, there is no clear way to determine how many basis functions should be selected. \citet[p.~156]{hughes_dimension_2013} suggest using roughly 10\% of available eigenvectors, a heuristic many in the field adopt directly, though they note that a DIC-based approach ``is obviously more defensible.''
 More recently, \citet{janicki_bayesian_2022} observe that ``the choice of the number of basis functions to use in the model specification remains an open question''.

 The PUMS data used in Figure~\ref{fig:map} provides access to a complete set of microdata, so we can treat the population quantities as known and then subsample.
 Thus, this setup allows for design-based simulations ideal for studying model selection methods with a real practical need.
 We use this example throughout Section~\ref{sec:mse_validation} to illustrate theoretical results.
 This example also forms the foundation for our empirical analysis and model comparison in Section~\ref{sec:empirical}, where we provide full details on the sample generation and spatial basis functions.